christie-cb/whatsapp_bot/README.md

 When you first run start_session, you'll need to scan the QR code to access whatsapp web.
 The script will save the session into a folder called 'session'.

+Also, you will need to enter the path to chromedriver in start_session.